nlau77/breakable-list/README.md

   rake db:seed`

 This app requires running two terminals to work.
-Run `rails s` in one terminal and `npm start` in the other
+Run `rails s` in one terminal and `npm start` in the other.

+Visit localhost:3000 to view.

 Run `rake` to run tests for Rails.

-Visit localhost:3000 to view the site.

 ## Incoming Features

 -Option to search for other users recipes and save it

--An option for a detailed grocery list which will calculate the total amount of ingredients required.
+-An option for a detailed grocery list which will calculate the total amount of ingredients required

 -Jasmine and Enzyme Testing